M0-Alaa/deploy-deepseek-huawei/README.md

-# deploy-deepseek-huawei
+# deploy-deepseek-huaweiCloud
-Deploy DeepSeek on Huawei Cloud using Docker and Open WebUI
+Deploy DeepSeek on Huawei Cloud using Ollama and deploy Open WebUI
 # Deploy DeepSeek on Huawei Cloud with Docker & Open WebUI

 This guide explains how to deploy [DeepSeek](https://ollama.com/library/deepseek) on Huawei Cloud using an ECS instance, Docker, and Open WebUI.